LC-burigo/Instagram_Database_clone/README.md

 2) **Functionalities**
-  1. Insert a data or many data in once to any table
+  1. Insert a data or many datas in once to any table
       >users \
       >photos \
       >likes \